 Our main garden is located at the Sustainable Living Center at 180 PTL Arthur Chaires Lane in Central Park, next to the tennis courts.

 Farm Stand – part of our summer growing program is running the farm stand located at the Sustainable Living Center.
 For the 2021 growing season, the farm stand will be open Mondays 12 pm-4 pm and Thursdays, 12 pm- 4 pm, mid-June through the last week in September.

 Harvest Share Information – during the growing season, our produce is sold to local residents through a modified CSA called Harvest Share.
 Members sign up during the winter for a season of locally- and naturally- grown vegetables for weekly pick up.
 Harvest Share information for the 2022 growing season is here.

 Roots & Wisdom also makes weekly donations to various food pantries throughout Schenectady County during the harvest season.

 YES!
 Adult volunteers are needed during the spring, summer and fall seasons.
 Volunteers will learn hands-on gardening skills and enjoy a few hours of a relaxing time spent in an urban garden.

 If you are interested in volunteering, view the volunteer application instructions, fill out and return our volunteer application to Hassleer Jacinto-Whitcher at email@example.com or in person at the Sustainable Living Center.

-If you are unable to give your time, and would like to make a donation that goes directly to supporting youth, check out our 2021 Appeal or visit our donate page and include Roots and Wisdom in the memo.
+If you are unable to give your time, and would like to make a donation that goes directly to supporting youth, visit our donate page and include Roots and Wisdom in the memo.